Liberty of London Framed Art

 Once the screws were all installed I used an 8wt thread to string the towel to the frame.
 I went back and forth catching the towel and every other screw, then I worked backwards catching the remaining screws to create a fun overlapped look to the string.

-I did both sides and then pulled them tight to tie them off - that way I was able to make sure the towel was as centered as possible in the frame.
+I did both sides and then pulled them tight at the same time to tie them off - that way I was able to make sure the towel was as centered as possible in the frame.

-I didn't even realize it until after I finished and looked at the finished project.
-The string art mimics the details in the roofline.
-I am so happy with how it turned out.
+I didn't even realize it until after I finished and looked at the finished project that the string design mimics the details in the roofline.
+I am so happy with how it turned out!
 This is now hung above my work table in my studio, a beautiful reminder of my past and present.
 (More on that coming very soon!)

 Comments